justcallmelarry/svm-notifications/README.md

 as well.
 Just add your gmail login credentials (an app password might be required, it definatly is if you gave 2FA activated on your account).

-Then just make the script run every once in a while (like every three hours) via a cronjob and you will get notified for new activity on svm!
+Then just make the script run every once in a while (like every two hours) via a cronjob and you will get notified for new activity on svm!